ruslanlap/PowerToysRun-CheatSheets/README.md

 ## 🛠️ Troubleshooting

 - **Plugin does not appear in PowerToys Run**
-  Make sure you extracted the plugin to the correct folder and restarted PowerToys.
+  Confirm the folder path matches `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins\CheatSheets` and that `plugin.json` exists inside.
 - **Search results not showing**
-  Check your internet connection for initial setup, or ensure cache is populated.
+  Check internet access for first-time sync, then use the settings page to refresh cache if needed.
-- **Icons do not update**
+- **Icons or assets look outdated**
-  Try deleting the old plugin folder before copying the new version.
+  Remove the old plugin folder before copying the new version to avoid stale images.
 - **Favorites not saving**
-  Ensure PowerToys has write permissions to its settings directory.
+  Ensure PowerToys runs with enough permissions to write to its settings directory (no read-only drives or roaming profile restrictions).
+- **Unexpected errors in logs**
+  Capture `PowerToys Run` logs, open an [issue](https://github.com/ruslanlap/PowerToysRun-CheatSheets/issues), and include reproduction steps plus the output of `./build-and-zip.sh` if relevant.

 ## 🔒 Security & Privacy